varadpawar1/pet_adoption_app/README.md

 ## Relationships

-1.⁠ ⁠*VB_Users to VB_Shelters*
-   - One shelter can have multiple users.
+1. - One shelter can have multiple users.
-   - ⁠ VB_Users.shelter_id ⁠ references ⁠ VB_Shelters.shelter_id ⁠.

-2.⁠ ⁠*VB_Shelters to VB_Pets*
-   - One shelter can have multiple pets available for adoption.
+2. - One shelter can have multiple pets available for adoption.
-   - ⁠ VB_Pets.shelter_id ⁠ references ⁠ VB_Shelters.shelter_id ⁠.

 3.⁠ ⁠*VB_Users to VB_Appointments*
    - One user can have multiple appointments.
    - ⁠ VB_Appointments.user_id ⁠ references ⁠ VB_Users.user_id ⁠.